Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

+We identify two frequency ranges where our protocol appears particularly useful.
+First, due to the technological and scientific interests of mid-infrared ($\lambda=2.5-25~\mumeter$) FCs~\cite{schliesser2012a}, we propose to use Ba$^+$ ions (that feature several narrow transitions around 2~\mumeter) to stabilize a visible or near-IR FC at $\Delta\phi=0$ so that difference-frequency generation from two of its teeth can produce a stabilized mid-IR FC.
+Secondly, Mg$^+$ presents various transitions around 280~nm which could be used to stabilize FCs in the near-UV, with application in high-harmonic generation and strong-field physics.
+We discuss in~\cite{EPAPS} further details on current FC technologies, possible atom or ion stabilization systems, and a comparison between typical drift rates of an unlocked comb's frequency offset and the timescale of the atomic experiment.

-The combination of all those ideas results in a variety of quantum protocols for stabilizing frequency combs.
-The schemes are particularly suitable for non-octave spanning combs with a low intrinsic phase noise, such as amplified high-power Ti:Sapphire laser systems, where significant phase noise is introduced by the amplification stages.
-In a near future, we expect to develop further pulse combination and shaping protocols, and obtain formal results about the optimality of the algorithms, comparing their performance with existing linear and nonlinear interferometric methods.
-Our protocols can be generalized also to work beyond RWA and to include and characterize other properties of the comb, such as pulse-to-pulse intensity fluctuations.
+Summing up, we presented several quantum inteferometric algorithms based on the idea that one atom may accumulate the effect of multiple laser pulses, computing their differences through the appropriate pulse ordering, intermediate gates and measurements.
+MPQI protocols provide a polynomial sensitivity enhancement with respect to conventional atom or Ramsey interferometry.
+MPQI can be used to detect temporal changes in the CEP of a FC because the unitary implemented by a single pulse is sensitive to both the intensity and the CEP, and not to the pulse arrival time.
+The schemes presented are particularly suitable for non-octave spanning combs with a low intrinsic phase noise, such as high-power Ti:Sapphire lasers where significant phase noise is introduced by amplification stages.
+Our protocols can be generalized beyond RWA and to characterize other properties of the comb, such as intensity fluctuations.
 We anticipate MPQI will enable new progress in fields as diverse as ultrafast science, frequency metrology and direct frequency-comb spectroscopy, or coherent control of molecular processes.

-We acknowledge very long and fruitful discussions with Piet O. Schmidt.
-This work has been funded by Spanish MICINN Project FIS2009-10061, CAM research consortium QUITEMAD (S2009-ESP-1594), COST Action IOTA (MP1001), a Marie Curie Intra-European Fellowship, and the JAE-Doc program (CSIC).